 Here is a video that will show you all three knots.
 I hope you enjoy.

 This was the second wall hanging I made.
-I used THE 3/4 INCH COTTON ROPE below.
+I used THE twisted 1/4 COTTON ROPE below.

 The twisted cotton cord alone makes your macrame look great and chunky.
 But for my first piece, I divided my twisted cotton rope and I used the thinner strings.
 I love it both ways!
-For my second piece below I used the twisted cords.
+For the piece below I used the twisted cords.

-These below are the latest wall hangings I made:-).
-I told you, I can’t stop creating them.
+The Macrame wall art that follow are the most reacent :-).
+I told you, I can’t stop creating them!

 You might also like this fun project below.